nobledesktop/full-stack-react/4b-react-full-stack-database/readme.md

 - The user will be on the `OneDebut` page
 - The user will click on a `edit details` button
-- The debut's details (debut and debutYear) will change from being text, to being input fields
+- The debut's details (debut and year) will change from being text, to being input fields
 - The user will change the text within the input fields
 - The user will click a `save` button
 - This will trigger a PUT request to our server